-(2) Title of the Form/Collection: Department Annual Progress Report (DAPR).
+(2) Title of the Form/Collection: Tribal Resources Grant Program Equipment/Training Progress Report.

 (3) Agency form number, if any, and the applicable component of the Department sponsoring the collection: None.
 U.S. Department of Justice Office of Community Oriented Policing Services.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond/reply: It is estimated that 3,000 respondents annually will complete the form within 1 hour.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond/reply: It is estimated that 275 respondents will complete the form annually within 30 minutes.

-(6) An estimate of the total public burden (in hours) associated with the collection: There are an estimated 3,000 total annual burden hours associated with this collection.
+(6) An estimate of the total public burden (in hours) associated with the collection: 138 total annual burden hours.